 The process is similar to what we discussed above.

-For category id or tag id, go to Posts > Categories or Posts>Tags.
+For category id, go to Posts > Categories.
+To get your tag id, go to Posts >Tags.
 When it opens, click on Edit for the category or tag for which you are trying to get ID number.

 The category or tag ID appears in the URL.
 And here is how it looks.